Capital Lawyering Concentration Requirements & Curriculum

 Introduction to Capital Lawyering — two (2) units

-Legislative and Public Policy Clinic or Field Placement with a capital lawyering focus — three (3) or four (4) units
+- Legislative and Public Policy Clinic2 — four (4) units (year-long)

 Administrative Law — three (3) units